 If you have been reading Manu’s Menu for a while, you will probably know that I was born and raised in Milan (or Milano as we say), in Northern Italy.
 I have always loved my home town, since I was a kid.
 Every time we used to go on holiday somewhere, I couldn’t wait to…

-Skillet Pizza Chicken
+Pizza Chicken in a Skillet

 Creamy Pumpkin Soup